vim-advent-calendar/ideas/topics.md

 ------------------------------------------------------------------------
 CLAIMED BY: shlomif

-- some common tasks and how to achieve them.
+- Some common tasks and how to achieve them.